awsdocs/amazon-managed-blockchain-management-guide/doc_source/managed-blockchain-create-peer-node.md

 1. Select a **Member** from the list, and then choose **Create peer node**\.

-1. Choose configuration parameters for your peer node according to the previous guidelines, and then choose **Create peer node**\.
+1. Choose configuration parameters for your peer node according to the guidelines in [Work with Hyperledger Fabric Peer Nodes on Managed Blockchain](managed-blockchain-hyperledger-peer-nodes.md), and then choose **Create peer node**\.

-## To create a peer node using the AWS CLI<a name="w22aac21c15b5b3"></a>
+## To create a peer node using the AWS CLI<a name="w24aac22c13b5b3"></a>
 + Use the `create-node` command, as shown in the following example\.
 Replace the value of `--network-id`, `--member-id`, and `AvailabilityZone` as appropriate\.

   ```